 I have friends who use the Sunny bikes in the US and they’re always one of the first recommendations in this supportive Peloton App Users Unite Facebook group for newbies looking for a bike.

 This one above is one of Sunny Health & Fitness’s entry-level spin bikes, the SF-B1001.
 At under $200, it won’t empty out your bank account and is an affordable option for those just getting into cycling.

 The SF-B1805 is a popular choice as well for those of us taking spin classes at home via the app.
 It has magnetic resistance and a steel frame.

 The SF-B1714 is another top Peloton bike alternative for home use.
 It also has magnetic resistance and a belt drive system.

-Below are my top 2 commercial grade bike picks.
+Below are my top 2 commercial-grade bikes to use with the Peloton app if you’re looking for the best Peloton alternatives.
 No, they aren’t cheap new, but they are sound investments and the companies have been making bikes for 20 years.